RattleyCooper/PyCharmSync/readme.md

 # PyCharmSync

-A simple tool for uploading changed poject files automatically.
+A simple tool for uploading changed project files to a remote host, automatically.

 Paid versions of PyCharm can be set up to upload project files as you change them locally. `PyCharmSync` aims to do just that